Avro Canada: Avro Canada

-In 1944, an Advisory Committee on Aircraft Manufacture was established by the Canadian government, the Canadian Director of Aircraft Production wrote to Minister of Munitions and Supply C. D. Howe in 1944 to express the "utmost importance to Canada" of the establishment of a Canadian aircraft industry, and UK-based Avro also established in 1944 a company searching for post-war opportunities.
-Bob Leckie of the Royal Canadian Air Force was a strong advocate over many years, for a wholly domestic "end-to-end" industry, that would design and build aircraft (and their engines) in Canada.
-However, the Department of National Defence, according to Avro's Roy Dobson, gave "a cold reception" to doing any more than the fabrication and assembly of aircraft and engines under licence.
+In 1944, an Advisory Committee on Aircraft Manufacture was established by the Canadian government.
+The Canadian Director of Aircraft Production wrote to Minister of Munitions and Supply C. D. Howe in 1944 to express that the establishment of a Canadian aircraft industry was of the "utmost importance to Canada", while UK-based Avro also established a company in 1944 searching for post-war opportunities.
+Bob Leckie of the Royal Canadian Air Force was a strong advocate, over many years, for a wholly domestic "end-to-end" industry that would design and build aircraft (and their engines) in Canada.
+However, according to Avro's Roy Dobson, the Department of National Defence gave "a cold reception" to doing anything more ambitious than the fabrication and assembly of aircraft designs and engines licensed from other companies.

-Howe, as Minister of Reconstruction and Minister of Munitions and Supply (later Reconstruction and Supply), brokered the deal with Hawker Siddeley to take over the Victory Aircraft plant in 1945 with Frederick T. Smye hired by Hawker Siddeley's Roy Dobson as its first employee.
-Smye, born in Hamilton, Ontario, had risen through the ranks of the government's departments overseeing wartime aircraft production, to Assistant General Manager of Federal Aircraft Limited, the Crown Corporation managing production of the Avro Anson at the National Steel Car/Victory Aircraft plant.
+Howe, as Minister of Reconstruction and Minister of Munitions and Supply (later Reconstruction and Supply), brokered a deal with Hawker Siddeley to take over the Victory Aircraft plant in 1945, with Frederick T. Smye hired by Hawker Siddeley's Roy Dobson as its first employee.
+Smye, born in Hamilton, Ontario, had risen through the ranks of the government's departments overseeing wartime aircraft production to become Assistant General Manager of Federal Aircraft Limited, the Crown Corporation managing production of the Avro Anson at the National Steel Car/Victory Aircraft plant.

 In 1945, the UK-based Hawker Siddeley purchased Victory Aircraft from the Canadian government, creating A.V.
 Roe Canada Ltd. as the wholly owned Canadian branch of its aircraft manufacturing subsidiary, UK-based A.V.
 Roe and Company.
 Avro Canada began operations in the former Victory plant.
 Avro Aircraft (Canada), their first (and, at the time, only) division, turned to the repair and servicing of a number of World War II era aircraft, including Hawker Sea Fury fighters, North American B-25 Mitchell and Avro Lancaster bombers.
-From the outset, the company invested in research and development and embarked on an ambitious design program with a jet engine and a jet-powered fighter and airliner on the drawing boards.
+From the outset, the company invested in research and development and embarked on an ambitious design program with a jet engine, a jet-powered fighter, and an airliner on the drawing boards.